 Rúa's presentation will explore the ways in which Puerto Ricans in the diaspora have understood, negotiated, and challenged their location and rights within U.S. political and social structures.

 Through an analysis of reflections on community life by individuals visiting and/or paying respect to the dead and the living in a Chicago funeral home, her presentation sheds light on how an ethno-racial group navigates the boundaries of inclusion.

-Rúa's examination of community life focuses on how commemorations, the sharing and making of memories, influence the social and
+Rúa's examination of community life focuses on how commemorations, the sharing and making of memories, influence the social and political dimensions of identity.

 Rúa's areas of expertise include urban history and ethnography, migration and social networks, identity and community formation, and U. S. Latina/o studies.
 She has taught courses on Latina/o identities, urban studies, and the issues of home and belonging.

 The Faculty Lecture Series will continue on March 7 with a lecture by Brent Heeringa, associate professor of computer science, titled "When Pretty Good is Good Enough: A Tour of Approximation Graphics."
 For info: williams.edu.